NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-sorting/how-to-use.md

 ## Sorting

-With **Nemo's Inventory Sorting**, you get buttons to sort items, move identical or all items, and drop items.
+With **Nemo's Sorting**, you get buttons to sort items, move identical or all items, and drop items.

 There are two ways to use these buttons: